-A. QUESTIONS FOR IEP TEAM: The following questions must be reviewed and discussed by the IEP team prior to providing the explanations regarding participation with students without disabilities.
+A. QUESTIONS FOR IEP TEAM - The following questions must be reviewed and discussed by the IEP team prior to providing participation with students without disabilities.

-It is the responsibility of each public agency to ensure that to the maximum extent appropriate student with disabilities, including those in public or private institutions or other care facilities are educated with students who are not disabled.
-Special classes, separate schooling or other removal of students with disabilities from the general educational environment occurs only when the nature or severity of the disability is such that education in general education classes, EVEN WITH the use of supplementary aids and services, cannot be achieved satisfactorily.
+It is the responsibility of each public agency to ensure that, to the maximum extent appropriate, students with disabilities, include or private institutions or other care facilities, are educated with students who are not disabled.
+Special classes, separate schooling of students with disabilities from the general educational environment occurs only when the nature or severity of the disability is such that education in general education classes, EVEN WITH the use of supplementary aids and services, cannot be achieved satisfactorily.

-- What supplementary aids and services were considered?
-What supplementary aids and services were rejected?
-Explain why the supplementary aids and services will or will not enable the student to make progress on the goals and objectives (if applicable) in this IEP in the education class. - What benefits are provided in the general education class with supplementary aids and services versus the benefits provided in the special education class? - What potentially beneficial effects and/or harmful effects might be expected on the student with disabilities or the other students in the class, even with supplementary aids and services? - To what extent, if any, will the student participate with non-disabled peers in extracurricular activities or other nonacademic activities?
+- What benefits are provided in the general education class with supplementary aids and services versus the benefits provided in the special education class? - What potentially beneficial effects and/or harmful effects might be expected on the student with disabilities or the other students in the class, even with supplementary aids and services? - To what extent, if any, will the student participate with nondisabled peers in extracurricular activities or other nonacademic activities?